huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 - `REF_DIR` in order to give the location of the reference data.

 We've given the following arguments to `STAR`:
+1. `--outFileNamePrefix`: specify output folder and prefix of the names
+2. `--outFilterMultimapNmax 1`: max number of multiple alignments allowed for a read: if exceeded, the read is considered unmapped.
+Here it is set to 1.
+3. `--outSAMtype BAM SortedByCoordinate`:  output sorted by coordinate Aligned.sortedByCoord.out.bam file, similar to samtools sort command
-1. `-runThreadsN 4`: STAR runs four parallel threads.
+4. `--runThreadsN 4`: STAR runs four parallel threads.
 Alignment is a task that is easy to parallelize because alignment of a read is independent of other reads.

-2. `-alignIntronMin/Max`: Optional arguments to specify novel intron size
+5. `--alignIntronMin/Max`: Minimal and Maximal intron length

-3. `-sjdbGTFfile" `: GTF annotation file for the gene expression calculation
+6. `--sjdbGTFfile" `: GTF annotation file for the gene expression calculation

-4. `-sjdbOverhang`:  Place the output in the results folder and give it a name

-5. `-outFileNamePrefix`: specify output folder and prefix of the names
+7. `--sjdbOverhang`:  specifies the length of the genomic sequence around the annotated junction to be used in constructing the splice junctions database.
+Ideally, this length should be equal to the ReadLength-1, where ReadLength is the length of the reads.
+For instance, for Illumina 2x100b paired-end reads, the ideal value is 100-1=99.
+In case of reads of varying length, the ideal value is max(ReadLength)-1.
+In most cases, the default value of 100 will work as well as the ideal value.

 Exit vi by typing `ESC` and `:wq` to save and name the file.